 Because he was not introduced in Academic circles, but was, owing to his job, quite familiar with the latest in information processing technology, he decided, upon advice from a philosophy teacher he "electronically" met on one of the mailing lists he subscribed to, to try for a web publication of his theories to confront them with other people, in English to reach a larger audience on the Internet.
 And here we are, thanks to Anthony F. Beavers, from the University of Evansville, Indiana, who accepted to host these pages on his server for several years, before it moved, in 2001, on the servers of a French Internet provider.

 Aside from Plato and philosophy, he likes all sorts of music, whether it be Bach, Duke Ellington or Joan Baez, with a special taste for Italian opera, Verdi's in particular.
 In 1995, he was led to engage in politics, challenging (unsuccessfully) the mayor of Vendargues, the 5000 or so inhabitants suburb of Montpellier, France, he lives in.
-He has been a member of the city council from 1995 to 2008.
+He has been a member of the city council from 1995 to 2008, and again since 2014.

 With all that, he doesn't have enough time in his taste to spend working on Plato's dialogues...
 But, having always had a special taste for teaching (which he did in several occasions on various topics, mostly related to data processing, both professionally and in a college) he hasn't given up becoming some day a teacher in philosophy...

 Home address : 9, rue de la Fontaine, F34740 - VENDARGUES, FRANCE

 Home phone # : (033) 4 67 87 21 18 (from France : 04 67 87 21 18)